geodeepak/Seismolive/What's-New-in-ObsPy-1.0.md

 ![Logo](http://i.imgur.com/EnyL91L.png)

 ObsPy has been in developed since 2008 and we now declare it stable enough to be called `1.0`.
-It is a big release with significant internal changes, new features, stability improvements, and much more to prepare ObsPy for future challenges and get rid of accumulated technical debt.
+It is a big release with significant internal changes, new features, stability enhancements, and much more to prepare ObsPy for future challenges and get rid of accumulated technical debt.
+This substantially increases the maturity and overall quality of ObsPy and also enhances it with quite a lot of new features.

+This release contain contributions from 21 separate people.
+Thanks a bunch everyone!
+This would not have been possible without you!

 We strongly encourage all users to update to the new version as it will effectively end support for the `0.10.x` line.
+Please read at least the [New Internal Structure](#new-internal-structure) section as it might necessitate changes on your side.

 ---